+Ticket prices are inclusive of booking fees.
+The opening night event and all library events are free.
 Tickets will be held at the Cork Arts Theatre box office and can be collected during the week of the festival.

-Gregory O'Donoghue Prize Reading & Southword 36 Launch
+Gregory O'Donoghue Prize Reading & Southword 38 Launch

 3.00pm, Cork Arts Theatre (€5)

 The winner of the Gregory O'Donoghue International Poetry Competition, Jennifer Saunders, will receive her €2,000 prize and have the opportunity to read from a selection of her poems.
 She will also receive a week’s retreat at the Tyrone Guthrie Centre and publication of her winning poem in issue 38 of Southword: New International Writing, which will be launched at this event with readings from contributors.